M-J-Robbins/good-email-code/email-accessibility/rem-and-em.md

 Absolute units don't ever change and are good for consistency but lack flexibility.
 These include `px`(pixels), `pt`(points), `pc`(picas), `cm`(centimetres), `in`(inches) and more.

 Relative units are more flexible as they are based of something else.
 These include `vw`(viewport width), `vh`(viewport height), `lh`(current line height) and more but the ones we're interested in for accessibility are `rem` and `em`.

+There are also keyword values which are a bit of a mix of the relative and absolute. `medium` is the default (equal to 1rem), then `small` `large` `x-large` `xx-large` etc. are all relative to that.
+Then `smaller` and `larger` will adjust relative to the parent font size.

 ## What are EM units and REM units
 `em` units are equal to the current font size, the name comes from the width of an uppercase M. So if you have a `font-size:16px` set then `1em` would be equal to `16px`.
 If you were then to change that to  `font-size: 20px` for a heading, `1em` would be equal to `20px`.